 Compared to the dreamlike films of Federico Fellini or the modernistic ennui of Michelangelo Antonioni, his blend of poetry and politics, myth and history, passion and ideology, is harder to define yet equally impossible to ignore.

 If you are brave (remember that Pasolini’s films were made to outrage), also check out: The Hawks And The Sparrows (1966), The Decameron (1971), and his happiest, hippiest film, Canterbury Tales (1972), with plenty of nudity, sex, and slapstick.

 Near the end of his life, Pasolini lived in an opulent apartment in the best neighborhood in Rome.
 He bought a Maserati and an Alfa Romeo. yet to the press, he dismissed the poor as having lost their innocence to consumerism.

 I am not certain that I have ever really grasped the meanings of the films of Pasolini.
 But, I applied myself and gave them a real try.
 Yet, it was his own life that really held my interest, not the work.
-Have I ever mentioned that I once had six semesters of Film Theory and History Of Film?
-I often feel like such a dummy; I can’t hammer a nail, I can’t cook, I can’t reload a stapler, but at a cocktail party I am able to spout shit like this.
+I often feel like such a dummy; I can’t hammer a nail, I can’t cook, I can’t reload a stapler, but at a cocktail party I am able to spout off about stuff like this.

 “It is only at our moment of death that our life, to that point undecipherable, ambiguous, suspended, acquires a meaning.”Pasolini